nwjs/nw.js/docs/References/Window.md

   this.close(true); // then close it forcefully
 });

 win.close(); // Would be detected by the above close event.
-To skip the above close envet use win.close(true);
+To skip the above close event use win.close(true);
 ```

 ## win.reload()